-Business Formal?
-Business Casual?
-Black-tie Optional?
-It can be overwhelming that on top of preparing for psychometric tests and your interview answers, that you need to think about what you’re going to wear on the day of the interview too.
+Business formal?
+Business casual?
+Black-tie optional?
+It can be overwhelming that on top of preparing for aptitude tests for interviews and your interview answers, you need to think about what you’re going to wear on the day of the interview too.

 What you wear is important; especially when you take into consideration that over 50% of communication is non-verbal.
 It’s key that the way you present yourself is authentic, so you can be comfortable and confident, but you’ll also want to bear in mind the role you’re hoping to secure.

 Check out our tips below on what to wear for business formal or business casual.